Terms of Business

 - Money Laundering

-- Where we receive money from you we are required by Money Laundering Legislation to obtain proof of your identity and address.
+- Where we receive money from you we are required by the Money Laundering Legislation not only to carry out the identity checks mentioned in 2a) above but also to verify the source of those funds.
 This must be provided before funds are paid to us or before any relevant transactions are concluded.
-We will not accept or make any cash payments.

 - Any money we need to send to you will be sent by BACS (three day payment) bank transfer to your UK bank account.
 We will not pay money to a third party account or to an account overseas.
 On payment of an additional fee, money can be sent by CHAPS (same day payment).

-We frequently carry out credit checks on clients prior to accepting instructions.
+- We may carry out credit checks on clients prior to accepting instructions.

 We are required to hold professional indemnity insurance cover for a minimum sum of £2,000,000.
 In fact we have cover of £10,000,000.
 It is an express term of our retainer that our liability to you is limited to £10,000,000.
 Details of our current cover can be obtained from our Compliance Manager at email@example.com.